CalculatedContent/ww-phys_theory/Jinout_n_X_kd/README.md

 and not the diag_j() methods in the jacobian.py lib

 - J_Diag_PLfits.ipynb :  comparison of PL alpha fits on ResNet CIFAR10 models
   Reads diagonal  $\mathbf{J}^{T}\mathbf{J}$ from local  csv files on Google Drive

+- Jacobians_Resnets_old.ipynb :  old code for computing Jacobian diagonal.
+  Did *not* set model.eval() so results may be off

 #### Batched Calculations